About the Core

 Core members include Drs.
-Jan Eberth (Core Director), Melissa Nolan, Zhenlong Li, Dwayne Porter, Susan Cutter, Whitney Zahnd and Nathaniel Bell.
+Jan Eberth (Core Director), Whitney Zahnd (Co-Director), Melissa Nolan, Zhenlong Li, Dwayne Porter, Susan Cutter, and Nathaniel Bell.
 If you are interested in learning more about our Core services or to become a Core member, please contact Dr. Eberth at email@example.com.

 Innovative research is taking place within the Geospatial Core.
 Our investigators are currently conducting funded research to quantify the impact of residential location on health outcomes, harness social media data to monitor health trends, identify geographic pockets of social vulnerability and resilience, detect disease outbreaks, and describe trends in access to health care services.

 Members of the Geospatial Core have diverse content expertise to share with your team.
 We offer hands-on help and consultation to incorporate GIS and spatial analytics into your business strategy, research project or grant, or data system.
 Our faculty can also assist your team with spatial data collection, management, analysis and dissemination strategies.